Table of Contents

 b.
 How is Conjunctivitis Treated?

 The treatment for conjunctivitis depends on the cause of the condition.
 For bacterial infections, the most effective treatment is with antibiotics.
 Eye drops such as Zaditor (ketotifen) and Patanol (olopatadine) are typically prescribed for allergic conjunctivitis.
-Unfortunately, for viral conjunctivitis, there is no effective treatment and the virus has to simply run its course.
+Unfortunately, for viral conjunctivitis, there is no effective treatment.

 a.
 What are Cataracts?